Updated: June 03, 2025

 Get matched with a broker to secure your £180k mortgage

-Trying to second guess which lenders will accept your application for the mortgage you need can be time consuming and could result in a line of rejections that can have an adverse impact on your credit file.
+Trying to second-guess which lenders will accept your application for the mortgage you need can be time-consuming and result in a line of rejections that can adversely impact your credit file.

-Our broker matching service will assess your circumstances and then find a broker that specialises in helping people in your situation identify the right lender straight away.
+Our broker matching service will assess your circumstances and then find a broker specialising in helping people in your situation immediately identify the right lender.

-It only takes a few minutes to handpick the best broker for your needs.
-Call now on 0808 189 0463 or enquire online to arrange a free, no-obligation chat.
+Handpicking the best broker for your needs only takes a few minutes.
+Call 0330 822 0505 or enquire online to arrange a free, no-obligation chat.

 FAQs

 Yes, it’s possible.
-But you should use a broker who specialises in self-employed mortgages as mainstream lenders will view you as higher risk and are likely to charge higher rates.
+However, you should use a broker who specialises in self-employed mortgages as mainstream lenders will view you as having a higher risk and are likely to charge higher rates.

 Ask A Quick Question